-If you’ve got money to spare, you might be thinking about paying it into in your pension.
+If you’ve got money to spare, you might be thinking about paying it into your pension.
 And if you’re employed, you’ll already have a workplace pension.
 So is it worth putting your excess savings in there, or could it be better to take out your own personal pension?
 Here are a few things to think about before making the decision.

 The benefits of paying excess contributions into a workplace pension